 - In 1994, we developed and began selling our first products containing Manapol® powder, an ingredient formulated to support cell-to-cell communication. - In 1996, we enhanced our products based on the study of glycoproteins and our scientists developed our own proprietary compound, Ambrotose® complex, which we patented.
-Our Ambrotose® complex is a blend of polysaccharides (composed of monosaccharides) that helps provide support for the immune system. - In 2001, we broadened our proprietary ingredients by developing the Ambroglycin® blend, a balanced food-mineral matrix which helps deliver nutrients to the body and which is used in our proprietary CatalystTM and Glycentials® vitamin/mineral supplements. - In 2004, we introduced our proprietary blend of antioxidant nutrients, MTech AO Blend® ingredient, which is used in our proprietary antioxidant Ambrotose AO® product. - In 2006, we introduced a unique blend of plant-based minerals, natural vitamins, and standardized phytochemicals for use in our proprietary PhytoMatrix® product.
+Our Ambrotose® complex is a blend of polysaccharides (composed of monosaccharides) designed to help provide support for the immune system. - In 2001, we broadened our proprietary ingredients by developing the Ambroglycin® blend, a balanced food-mineral matrix designed to help deliver nutrients to the body and which is used in our proprietary CatalystTM and Glycentials vitamin/mineral supplements. - In 2004, we introduced our proprietary blend of antioxidant nutrients, MTech AO Blend® ingredient, which is used in our proprietary antioxidant Ambrotose AO® product. - In 2006, we introduced a unique blend of plant-based minerals, natural vitamins, and standardized phytochemicals for use in our proprietary PhytoMatrix® product.
 We also introduced a compound used in reformulated Advanced Ambrotose® complex.
-This compound allows a more potent concentration of the full range of mannose-containing polysaccharides occurring naturally in aloe to be produced in a stable powdered form - In 2007, we introduced into the United States market our skin care and anti-aging line of products that supports skin's natural texture, beauty, and elasticity.
-We also launched our PhytoMatrix® caplets, Advanced Ambrotose® capsules and Manna•BearsTM supplement into international markets - In 2008, we introduced a proprietary proteolytic enzyme and phytosterol dietary supplement that supports the body's natural recovery processes associated with physical activity in our BounceBack® capsules.
-We also introduced a proprietary version of whey protein peptide technology that assists targeted fat loss when combined with exercise and a healthy diet in our OsoLean® powder. - In 2009, we introduced our Omega-3, which features EPA/DHA essential acids, PhytoBurstTM Nutritional Chews formulated with vitamins, minerals, and phytonutrients from food-sourced ingredients, and GI-ProBalanceTM Slimstick, which is a symbiotic digestive product containing probiotics, prebiotics, and digestive enzymes.
-In addition, we improved our Ambrotose® products to include beta-Carotene. - In 2010, we launched our Mannatech LIFTTM Skin Care System, which is paraben-free and formulated to give skin a more natural youthful appearance. - In 2011, we introduced our reformulated version of our Omega-3 supplement, which now includes Vitamin D3 and features EPA/DHA essential acids.
-We expanded several previously launched products from our domestic line to our international markets. - In 2012, we launched our NutriVerusTM powder, a single product that features all of our core scientific technologies at a very affordable price.
-This unique, ground-breaking product combines our core glyconutrient technologies with vitamins, minerals, antioxidants and stabilized rice bran, all based on Real Food Technology solutions.

-- In 2013, we launched Uth® skin cream, a breakthrough in anti-aging that incorporates Mannatech's glyconutrient technology along with a microsphere delivery system that supports more thorough delivery of the active ingredients to all levels of the skin. - In 2014, we launched GlycoBOOMTM Advanced Immune Support Supplement (now known as MannaBoom®), packed with nutrients that are designed to support the body's natural defenses. - In 2015, Mannatech introduced a new brain supplement, Cognitate®, featuring a proprietary blend of natural ingredients to aid memory, recall and cognition. - In 2016, Mannatech rebranded the Company, including all new packaging and labels, introduced a line of Essential Oils, along with an innovative, natural fat-loss system, TruHealthTM.
-Comprised in the system is the TruPLENISHTM Nutritional Shake, TruPURE® Cleanse Slimsticks and TruSHAPETM Fat-Loss Capsules. - In 2017, Mannatech launched several new products, including: GinMAX®, a fast-acting, long-lasting ginseng supplement that utilizes both fermented red and fermented white ginseng, fortified with glyconutrients; GlycoCafé®, a glyconutritional coffee made with the whole coffee fruit; and Luminovation, a line of mass-market and premium Korean beauty products. - In 2018, Mannatech launched a unique fitness drink, Empact+®, combining fueling, hydration and recovery in one product.
-Mannatech also introduced significant enhancements to its signature Ambrotose® product with the launch of Ambrotose Life®, with more than double the Manapol® of its Advanced Ambrotose® formula along with healthy additions of modified citrus pectin, and stabilized rice bran.
-Ambrotose Life® is available in a bulk canister (unflavored), along with flavored single serving sachets. - In 2019, Mannatech's key product launches were: Eye Health, TruPlenish Chocolate and Vanilla sachets, New Catalyst, Women's Health, reformulated TruShape, Liver Support, Hangover Support and Sleep Support products into various markets.
+This compound allows a more potent concentration of the full range of mannose-containing polysaccharides occurring naturally in aloe to be produced in a stable powdered form. - In 2008, we introduced a proprietary proteolytic enzyme and phytosterol dietary supplement designed to support the body's natural recovery processes associated with physical activity in our BounceBack® capsules.
+We also introduced a proprietary version of whey protein peptide technology designed to assist targeted fat loss when combined with exercise and a healthy diet in our OsoLean® powder. - In 2009, we introduced our Omega-3, which features EPA/DHA essential acids, PhytoBurstTM Nutritional Chews formulated with vitamins, minerals, and phytonutrients from food-sourced ingredients, and GI-ProBalance Slimstick, which is a symbiotic digestive product containing probiotics, prebiotics, and digestive enzymes.
+In addition, we improved our Ambrotose® products to include beta-Carotene. - In 2011, we introduced our reformulated version of our Omega-3 supplement, which now includes Vitamin D3 and features EPA/DHA essential acids.
+We expanded several previously launched products from our domestic line to our international markets. - In 2013, we launched Uth® skin cream, a breakthrough in anti-aging that incorporates Mannatech's glyconutrient technology along with a microsphere delivery system that supports more thorough delivery of the active ingredients to all levels of the skin. - In 2014, we launched GlycoBOOMTM Advanced Immune Support Supplement (now known as MannaBoom®), packed with nutrients that are designed to support the body's natural defenses. - In 2015, Mannatech introduced a new brain supplement, CognitateTM, featuring a proprietary blend of natural ingredients designed to aid memory, recall and cognition. - In 2016, Mannatech rebranded the Company, including all new packaging and labels, and introduced an innovative, natural fat-loss system, TruHealthTM.
+Included in the system is the TruPLENISHTM Nutritional Shake, TruPURE® Cleanse Slimsticks and TruSHAPETM Fat-Loss Capsules. - In 2017, Mannatech launched several new products, including GlycoCafé®, a glyconutritional coffee made with the whole coffee fruit, and Luminovation, a line of mass-market and premium Korean beauty products.